(Author notes updated, 18th October, 2012, regarding capitalisation)

 The man the Dark Lord now faced must be close to eighty, but was horribly spry and dangerous for all of that.
 In the Dark Lord's own youth, before Albus Dumbledore had stolen Tom Riddle away to Hogwarts, this man had been a legend across half of Europe.
 The icy blue eyes were unflinching in the face of the Dark Lord's stare, and there was nothing but cool resolve and defiance for the Dark Lord's legilimency to find.
 For a muggle, the man had a remarkably closed mind, and the Dark Lord dared not make the effort to probe deeper and risk missing something the man was physically doing.

 "Templar." the Dark Lord acknowledged.
 He was starting to regret now going after the Potters.
-But a member of an ancient and noble pure-blood family marrying a muggle was too big a slap in the face for his cause to overlook for long.
+But a member of an ancient and noble pure-blood family marrying a muggle was too big a slap in the face for his cause to overlook for long – or at least it was when said pure-blood was James Potter.
 Unfortunately, the muggle James Potter had married had turned out to be Simon Templar's granddaughter, and these muggles could fight.

 The Dark Lord had a wand pointing at Templar.
 It was the wand of one of the Lestranges, as he dared not risk his own wand in this dirty fighting.
 The first Death Eater through the front door had been smashed over the head with a frying pan and his wand bodily grabbed and snapped.
 The next had had a bullet put in his head.
 After that the Death Eaters and the Dark Lord had had to become a little more… circumspect… and creative in their approach to this particular house in Godric's Hollow.

-A raid by a gang of Death Eaters led by the Dark Lord on a house full of muggles should have been a piece of cake.
+A raid by a party of inner circle Death Eaters led by the Dark Lord on a house full of muggles should have been a piece of cake.
 It had turned into a massacre – for both sides.

 "Since you appear to be amenable to witty banter, please convey my regards to the treacherous secret keeper, should you meet with him again."
 Simon Templar continued.
 "James, poor bloke, was of course absolutely convinced he could trust the man.
 Alas, the only good judgement James has apparently ever shown in his life with a big decision was in marrying my granddaughter.
 Fortunately, on my own side of the family we were inclined to be considerably less trusting, and insisted on additional family support.
 I'm pleased we were able to present you with a challenge.
 You know you really should have brought more minions, Voldy, if you didn't want a fair fight."